salma-the-creator/salma-the-creator/README.md

 ## 👋 About Me
 💻 **Salma** – Passionate about coding, open-source, and creative designs.
 🌱 Currently exploring **mobile app development** and **modern web technologies**.
-🚀 Always excited to learn and share knowledge!
+🚀 Always excited to learn and share knowledge!!

 ---